Dantas11/Professional-README-Generator/README.md

 ## Project Description

-This Project is a Weather Dashboard  where you can search for a city and get weather information sush as temperature, wind speed and humidity.
-It also shows a 5 days forecast so you can also see weather information of the next 5 days of your search.
-It also stores all searches in the local store showing a list of last shearches giving the user the option of going back to any city searched.
+This is a project where we generate a Professional README file using node.js prompt.
+This README generator will allow the user to answer a series of specific questions and create a professional complete README based on their responses.
+It will take a couple minutes and provide the developer with the ability to make their project complete and more professional.

+## SCREENSHOTS

+![Wesite page]()

 ## Installation

-n/a
+To install dependencies, run the following:

+npm i

+## Usage

+After installing the dependencies, run the application with:

+node index.js

+Follow demonstratuon video:

 ## Licence

 n/a

-## SCREENSHOTS

-![Wesite page]()

-## Test and Deploy
+## Questions

-Github Deployment url:

-Github repo: Thiago Dantas -
+Questions about this repository?
+Please contact me at thiagoo.dantas11@gmail.com